commonshost/dohnut/docs/systemd/README.md

-# Dohnut and systemd
+# Dohnut with systemd (Linux)

 This guide uses some commands specific to Debian-based Linux distros.
 This should work with popular platforms like Raspbian and Ubuntu.
+To use Dohnut with systemd on other flavours of Linux will require minor changes to the installation procedure.

 See the [Raspbian guide](../raspbian) to get started from scratch with Dohnut on a Raspberry Pi.